 The Intercontinental Danang is located near the back of the Son Tra Peninsula, which is also known as Monkey Mountain.
 It is a 30 minutes’ drive away from downtown Danang and the Danang International Airport.
 Danang is located along the coast in Central Vietnam.

 Guests are taken to their rooms and suites by golf cart.
 Regular rooms and suites are housed in the bungalows lining the various levels.
-The colour scheme is white walls and black wooden pillars, inspired by Vietnamese temples.
-Ornate carvings of dragon, elephant, lion and lotus flower motifs can also be found in the rooms.
+The color scheme is white walls and black wooden pillars, inspired by Vietnamese temples.
+Ornate carvings of dragon, elephant, lion, and lotus flower motifs can also be found in the rooms.

 We tried the terrace suite on the Sky level.
 The room opened to a triangular-shaped partition space with a study table behind the bed, and storage areas along the walls.
 The bathroom and shower room were separately located on the left after the entrance.

 The shower room featured two sinks, a circular shaped tub and a nice shower area with an overhead rain shower.
 The bathroom amenities were from HARNN, a luxury Asian brand.

 Interestingly, the bathroom also placed 2 amenity kits next to the sinks.
 These amenity kits were similar to premium travel airline amenity kits, complete with essential toiletries like a dental kit, comb, and even eyeshades.
 It was a really nice touch

 At the back of the room was the king bed and television.
 A sliding door opened to the huge terrace which had some lounge seats, a high table, and offered great views of the ocean and the soothing sound of the waves.
 Inside the room, there was also an aroma diffuser, creating a pleasant relaxing ambiance.